-The German Historical Institute's Pacific Regional Office (GHI PRO) brings the Pacific world into the GHI’s research agenda.
+The German Historical Institute's Pacific Office brings the Pacific world into the GHI’s research agenda.
 The broadened scope and perspective build on the GHI’s established programs in North American and transatlantic history, German and European history, and transregional and global history.
-The Pacific Regional Office aims to put an emphasis on research projects and scholarly programs that explore the interconnections of the Atlantic and Pacific worlds.
-At the same time, GHI PRO takes up our institute’s long established interest in the history of migration and combines it with approaches in the history of knowledge, which has been a research focus at the GHI since 2015.
+The Pacific Office aims to put an emphasis on research projects and scholarly programs that explore the interconnections of the Atlantic and Pacific worlds.
+At the same time, the Pacific Office takes up our institute’s long established interest in the history of migration and combines it with approaches in the history of knowledge, which has been a research focus at the GHI since 2015.

 Interdisciplinary by design, the program in migrant knowledge aims to foster exchange among scholars in fields such as history, migration studies, political science, and cultural studies.
 It also goes beyond academia and includes experts in the governmental and NGO sectors in the discussion.
 Please visit our blog for more information and to join the network: migrantknowledge.org.

 Photo Credit: Sather Gate, University of California, Berkeley. © 2017 UC Regents, all rights reserved.